hoprnet/hopr-workflows/README.md

 Based on this, we can have a conditional workflow for each type of release.

+Downsides:
+- We can't protect the master branch from pushes, as the robot needs to push the package.json changes back.
+- We can't protect the master branch from specific status checks for the same reason.

 Github warts:
  - No easy way to pass the 'label' parameters into tasks.
 We instead have to